PDF 182 KB

 Businesses that underperform and do not receive a star rating certificate will receive education and support from the local council to improve food safety compliance.

-Read the What does this mean for my business brochure (PDF 552KB) and the Food Safety Rating Scheme fact sheet (PDF 888KB).
+See the What does this mean for my business brochure (PDF 552KB).

-Star ratings are calculated during routine inspections with local council Environmental Health Officers.
-Every Environmental Health Officer must undergo specific training to ensure ratings are calculated consistently across the state.
+Star ratings are calculated during routine inspections with local council Environmental Health Officers who have opted into the Foos Safety Rating Scheme.
+Environmental Health Officer undergo specific training to ensure ratings are calculated consistently across the state.

 Health and hygiene responsibility for food businesses contains more information on safe food practices.